thamizhannal/EIP3/assignment5/Readme.md

 ###  Assignment5:

-*  I have reused CIFAT10 Resnet20 model from keras examples link, trained network for 50 epochs and have got validation accuracy as 84.2%. <br>
+*  I have reused Resnet20 DNN example code from keras examples link, trained model for 50 epochs on CIFAR10 data set and have got validation accuracy as 84.2%. <br>

 *  Have identified 50 misclassifed Images and have created Image gallary. <br>